panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 ---
 title: "7 Interview Questions on JavaScript Closures.
 Can You Answer Them?"
-description: "Can you answer these 7 interview questions regarding the closure concept in JavaScript?"
+description: "Can you answer these 7 interview questions on the closure concept in JavaScript?"
 published: "2021-02-09T12:00Z"
 modified: "2021-02-09T12:00Z"
 thumbnail: "./images/cover-5.jpg"